steventohme/CP213-final_project/README.md

 Once the user enters 0 as a command they are given the reciept of their total order.

 RestaurantGUI is almost identical to RestaurantText in function hwoever the user is prompeted with a window that they can enter quantities for the menu items.
-The reciept is generated automatically.
+If the user enters an incorrect value the JTextbox value is returned to 0.
+The reciept is generated automatically on any input.